rlondon3/Udagram-Udacity/README.md

 Hosting Udagram with Amazon Web Services:
 <br>
--RDS used for a PostgreSQL database
+-RDS used for a PostgreSQL database<br>
--S3 for hosting frontend and posts
+-S3 for hosting frontend and posts<br>
--Elastic Beanstalk for hosting the API
+-Elastic Beanstalk for hosting the API<br>

 Deployment with CircleCi:
 Updating the main branch immediately creates a build and deploys the code.